zaidanjaria/Secure-Rest-Api/README.md

 # Secure-Rest-Api
-rest api in node js
+Secure Rest Api in Node js with JWT Token auth.
+Using Express and Mongo DB.